The sun was beginning to set when Irian Perch finally came into view.

 “I don’t know,” he replied.
 “Thankfully, they included the location and leader for the ceremony to transfer the souls.”

 “Location and leader?”
 Aethelwolfe asked.

 Aebaloth gestured to the remaining writing on the wall.
 It identified the soul binding ceremony and labeled Inquisitor Tivos as the ceremonial master.
-They would be siphoning the souls aboard the necropolis Soul Render.
+They would be siphoning the souls aboard a vessel called the Dark Harvest.

 “We have to keep moving!”
 Iliera said, stepping toward the cave exit.
 “If they have Sionis’ soul, it’s only a matter of time before they destroy it!”